ElianaWassermann/CVDataScience/index.md

 **01-2018 to 03-2020, Posdoctoral Fellow** CONICET

-<p align="justify">I work with plant DNA analysis.
+<p align="justify">I worked with plant DNA analysis.
 I performed data analysis with R software and a variety of Python based software.
 Also, DNA purification, amplification and sequence analysis.</p>

 **01-2012 to 04-2017, PhD student** University of Buenos Aires